Sana4PHP/Router/readme.md

 # `Sana Router v1.0`

-Sana Router is a easy to use, high peformance, customizable, and most importantly, Open Source router for PHP.
+Sana Router is a easy to use, high peformance, customizable and Open Source router for PHP.
 It supports all HTTP/1.0, HTTP/1.1 and HTTP/2.0 standard methods, but you can use it for other HTTP based protocols, like WebDAV, CalDAV and CardDAV.

 ### Installation
 Just move `Sana` folder to your project, and include `autoload.php`.